jenos1/TriviaGame/README.md

 * None

 ## Troubleshooting
 * Click DONE to complete the game before the timer runs out -- Then the "Game Start" button will be available to Try again if you would like.
+* You MUST select one answer for EACH question.